Matt-A-Bennett/vim-surround-funk/README.md

 [below](#turn-off-automatic-creation-of-normal-mode-mappings).

 ```
-gs: Grip (i.e wrap/encompass) any text object or motion with the function call
+gs : Grip (i.e wrap/encompass) any text object or motion with the function call
      in the unnamed register.
 ```

 In the example below, with the cursor anywhere with a `^` symbol, you can do